 Investments in solar and mini hydro-power plants are a welcome effort to increase power generation in a country currently facing an almost two decades’ long electricity challenge which has seen lengthy power outages becoming a regular occurrence.

-- Zimbabwe to Spend US$300 Million on Small Power Stations
+- Zimbabwe to Build Mini-Hydro Power Stations